Explainable Graph Neural Architecture Search via Monte-Carlo Tree Search (Full version): Preliminaries and Related work

 \underline{Search Space}.
-The search space is categorized into two parts; architecture space and hyper-parameter space.
-The architecture space represents patterns of GNN architectures such as aggregation and activation functions, while the hyper-parameter space represents values of hyper-parameters such as learning rate and weight decay.
-Graph NAS methods that search architecture space with given fixed hyper-parameters~\cite{zhou2019auto,zhao2020simplifying,li2020autograph,zhao2020probabilistic,cai2021rethinking,guan2022large,zhang2022pasca,zhang2022deep,zheng2023auto} search architecture space with given fixed hyper-parameters aim to explore a wide variety of architectures, while Graph NAS methods that search both architecture and hyper-parameter space~\cite{you2020design,shi2020evolutionary,ijcai2020p195,huan2021search,ding2021diffmg,li2021one,cai2021rethinking} consider both combinations of architectures and hyper-parameters.
-It is not obvious which search space is better because if the hyper-parameters are fixed, the architecture space can include a larger number of GNN architecture patterns.
-This paper focuses on the architecture space with fixed hyper-parameters because we aim to analyze the architecture difference, while our method can naturally include hyper-parameter space.

-The architecture space differs across studies.
-The architecture space itself can be considered a large technical contribution even if Graph NAS methods use existing algorithms~\cite{you2020design,zhang2022autogt}.
-Most studies generate GNN layers by combining fundamental functions such as aggregation, attention, and activation functions, and connect the generated GNN layers by skip connection and JKNet~\cite{you2020design,li2020autograph,guan2022large,ding2021diffmg}.
-GraphNAS~\cite{ijcai2020p195} uses functions such as activation and attention function, and the number of heads, while the number of GNN layers is fixed.
-In addition, GraphGym~\cite{you2020design} adds pre-/post processing before/after GNN layers and skip connections.
-AutoGraph~\cite{li2020autograph} focuses on skip connection and automatically selects the number of GNN layers.
-GAUSS~\cite{guan2022large} considers graph sampling to handle large-scale graphs.
-AutoGT~\cite{zhang2022autogt} focuses on the architectures of graph transformers for graph classification tasks.
-GAP~\cite{cai2021rethinking}, DFG-NAS~\cite{zhang2022deep}, PDNAS~\cite{zhao2020probabilistic}, and NAS-Bench-Graph~\cite{qin2022bench}, and AutoHeG~\cite{zheng2023auto} search for combinations of the state-of-the-art GNN layers with arbitrary patterns of connections.
-Among them, AutoHeG~\cite{zheng2023auto} only focuses on heterophilic graphs and others mainly focus on homophilic graphs, so adaptability to various graphs is not investigated well.
+The search space differs across studies.
+The search space itself can be considered a large technical contribution even if Graph NAS methods use existing search strategies~\cite{you2020design,zhang2022autogt}.
+Most studies generate GNN layers by combining fundamental architectural components such as aggregation, attention, and activation functions, and connect the generated GNN layers by skip connection and JKNet~\cite{you2020design,li2020autograph,guan2022large}.
+GraphNAS~\cite{ijcai2020p195} uses functions such as activation and attention functions, and the number of heads, while the number of GNN layers is fixed.
+GraphGym~\cite{you2020design} includes pre-/post processing before/after GNN layers and skip connections.
+AutoGraph~\cite{li2020autograph} focuses on skip connections and automatically selects the number of GNN layers.
+Some methods (e.g., DFG-NAS~\cite{zhang2022deep,he2025decoupled}, NAS-Bench-Graph~\cite{qin2022bench}, and AutoHeG~\cite{zheng2023auto}) search for combinations of the state-of-the-art GNN layers with arbitrary patterns of connections.